Logo

 To address the massive shortage of qualified Cybersecurity job candidates in Northeast Illinois, Harper College is building an innovative business-led Cybersecurity and Information Assurance program funded by a $1.6 million grant from the Department of Labor.
 We are continuing to recruit new members for the Cybersecurity BILT.
 Please contact us at innovation@harpercollege.edu if you are interested in being a part of this exciting new program.

-Join us in transforming education and training, preparing a skilled workforce, and driving regional economic development.
-To learn more about becoming a BILT member and exploring the many benefits of collaboration, please contact us at innovation@harpercollege.edu.
+Join Harper in transforming education and training, preparing a skilled workforce, and driving regional economic development.
 Together, we can build a brighter future for our students, your organization, and the entire community.
+If you are interested in participating in any of these BILTs, please contact us at innovation@harpercollege.edu

 Innovation Accelerator logo